jojo157/FundCentreGame/README.md

 ![Firefox browser message](Assets/IMAGES/firefoxAlertMessageIssue.png)
 To prevent this happening, I did some searching online to see what other developers have done to obtain the same functionality.
 I discovered that a modal dialog could be used to keep the message window consistent across browsers and prevent the built in security features from confusing the game user.
 To achieve this, I used Bootstraps Modal.
 I reviewed this on all browsers and the display is more user friendly and appears the same across browsers.

-- On Internet Explorer on the home page the buttons are not distibuted with the flex column css styling and sit on top of each other
+- On Internet Explorer 11 (IE 11) on the home page the buttons are not distibuted with the flex column css styling and sit on top of each other.
+I firstly used [autoprefixer](https://autoprefixer.github.io/) to to add vendor prefixes to increase browser compability.
+After checking caniuse.com, I relaised that the spacing used not compatible on IE. I targeted IE with a specific media query to give the home page a similar layout and this fixed the problem.

-I used [autoprefixer](https://autoprefixer.github.io/) to add vendor prefixes
+- On IE11 , the modals are not working at all.
+I read that the fade class is not compatible with IE11.
+After removing the class, the modal was still not appearing.

 #### Different Operating Systems